 You Don’t Have to Have Initial Capital to Invest

 Unlike traditional investments, you don’t have to have your own money to invest.
-In fact, you can turn to a hard money lending company like Source Capital.
+In fact, you can turn to a hard money lending company like private money lenders san francisco.
 Hard money loans are a fantastic and flexible option if you need money now.
 It’s a quick and efficient way to get started in this promising field.
 Ideally you’ll be able to fund yourself in future investments due to the income you yield but this is a great way to get started.

 As we mentioned, you don’t have to have the initial capital to invest, but once you have recouped some, you can use it as leverage.
 In turn, using your bank’s money is quite simple.
 You can make a down payment, leverage the capital you do have now, and ultimately increase your return on investment.